aydancoskun/october/plugins/leancode/campaign/README.md

 ## Implementing front-end subscription form

-Use the `campaignSignup` component to display a subscription form on a page.
+Use the `leancodeCampaignSignup` component to display a subscription form on a page.
 The component has the following properties:

 - **list** - a campaign list code to subscribe the person to.
 Eg: `followers`
 - **confirm** - if this is checked, addresses must confirm their address before they are added to the list.